 Together, these two features set the tone for the entire decade.
 The 2000s would prove to be full of throwbacks to the 1970s, from numerous remakes to flicks like High Tension, Hostel and Grindhouse.
 The ’70s came back in big way and offered up an excellent time in horror cinema—and much of the thanks is owed to Rob Zombie, all because of House of 1,000 Corpses.

 That, I think, is where the influence of Tobe Hooper really shows in House more so than Zombie’s other films.
 Texas Chain Saw Massacre is a perfect example of a movie that just gets more and more insane as it goes.
 You feel like you’re in the hands of an untrustworthy filmmaker, who can and will show you absolutely anything.
-Texas Chainsaw Massacre 2 does this in a different way, just getting more and more over-the-top until it hits the ending, and The Funhouse also attempts to ramp up the insanity in a way that doesn’t work as well as the other two.
+Texas Chainsaw Massacre 2 does this in a different way, just getting more and more over-the-top until it hits the ending.
+The Funhouse attempts a similar feat with less success.